Elite North Koreans aren’t opposed to exploiting internet for financial gain

 How does the scam work?

 Once Recorded Future researchers were able to identify Marine Chain as a scam, their focus switched to finding its owner.
-With some simple research, they quickly found the domain was hosted using the same IP address as another company which was earlier found to be scamming users of thousands of dollars.
+With some simple research, they quickly found the domain was hosted using the same IP address as another company, which was earlier found to be scamming users out of thousands of dollars.

 People behind the scenes

 The next step in the investigation was to use open-source intelligence to find more information; this included fake company advisors and other important names.
-Over time, the investigation gained in momentum and the team quickly found out more about the history of Marine Chain’s CEO.
-Above all else, there was a connection between this CEO and some other companies that aided the country in avoiding international sanctions dating back to 2013 (and potentially even further); they did this through illicit activity on DPRK’s behalf.
+Over time, the investigation gained momentum, and the team quickly found out more about the history of Marine Chain’s CEO.
+Above all else, there was a connection between this CEO and some other companies that aided the country in avoiding international sanctions dating back to 2013 (and potentially even further); they did this through illicit activity on the DPRK’s behalf.

 Sadly, cryptocurrency-based scams are becoming more common for North Koreans.
-However, this is kind of low-level cybercrime Kim regime is using in addition to other more serious activities like ransomware.
+However, this is a kind of low-level cybercrime Kim regime is using in addition to other more serious activities like ransomware.

 Internet in DPRK